 U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5901

 Filing a Complaint on Staff Member or Instructor

-A student wishing to file a complaint on a faculty or staff member should contact the Vice President for the department in which the faculty or staff is employed, the Human Resources Office at BRTC, or the Director of Student Development Office.
-The following is a list of the vice presidents and their phone numbers:
+A student wishing to file a complaint on a faculty or staff member should contact the Human Resources Office at BRTC, or the Director of Student Development Office.